Reversal of Antithrombotic Therapies

 - Stop warfarin, monitor INR and restart warfarin when INR <5.

 Direct oral anticoagulant agents available include:

-- Dabigatran (Pradaxa®) – a direct Factor IIa (thrombin) inhibitor
+- Direct Factor IIa (thrombin) inhibitor - dabigatran

-If patients receiving any of these new agents suffer major haemorrhage or require emergency surgery, then the following is recommended:
+If patients receiving any of the DOACs suffer major haemorrhage or require emergency surgery, then the following is recommended:

 - Ascertain time of most recent dose of anticoagulant agent.

 - Check coagulation screen (including PT, APTT and TCT) and renal function (U&Es).
 A normal PT and APTT does not necessarily exclude the presence of significant concentrations of these DOACs.